20 Best Holiday Activities in Toronto for Christmas 2026

 Best For: City explorers, photographers, and holiday light lovers

-✨ The Financial District might not be the first place that comes to mind for Christmas charm – but during the holidays, it lights up with some of the city’s most dazzling displays.
+✨ The Financial District might not be the first place that comes to mind for Christmas charm – but if you’re hunting for some of the best Christmas lights in Toronto this downtown neighbourhood lights up with some of the city’s most dazzling displays.

-One of my favourite stops is the Brookfield Place Atrium, where twinkling lights bounce off the sleek glass-and-steel architecture.
+One of my favourite stops is the Brookfield Place Atrium, where lights reflect off the sleek glass-and-steel architecture.
 It’s a dream for photographers and makes a stunning backdrop for holiday photos.
-While you’re there, pop into the Hockey Hall of Fame—it’s in the same building.
+This is where you will also find the Hockey Hall of Fame – an attraction worth visiting in it’s own right.

 Cost: $5.00 suggested donation